 What is the OET and why was it chosen as a primary eligibility requirement regardless of a chosen pathway?

 The Occupational English Test (OET) Medicine is a test developed in the UK and administered to medical personnel worldwide.
 In deliberating how to set temporary measures for IMGs in the 2021 season, ECFMG determined that “Applicants who pursue one of the pathways will be required to attain a satisfactory score on an English language proficiency assessment.
 All applicants, regardless of citizenship, will be required to satisfy this requirement.
 ECFMG will accept the Occupational English Test (OET) Medicine to satisfy the English language proficiency requirement.”
 Please see ECFMG’s English Language Proficiency Assessment page for more information.
-They also include a highly detailed list of Frequently Asked Questions about the OET on their website.

 What are the Five Pathways and how do I know whether I qualify for (any of) them?